Renmauzuo/monster-scaler/README.md

 ### Gulp Tasks

-These are the underlying asks that are run by Visual Studio Code or npm.
+These are the underlying tasks that are run by Visual Studio Code or npm.

 #### npx gulp clean